urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

   Another example of such a field is a reference to an instance of an object that does not require or cannot be serialized Deserializing an object with transient fields will create them with the default type value of the field,
     for example, a transient String field will be null when deserialized

+Customizing object serialization
+  In case you want to tweak the logic when writing or reading serialized objects, you can implement the methods private void writeObject(ObjectOutputStream) throws IOException private void readObject(ObjectInputStream) throws IOException, ClassNotFoundException private void readObjectNoData() throws ObjectStreamException

 Externalizable interface
   Can be implement by a class, to add a custom logic when an object of the class is serialized or deserialized,